-All of Shosty's client will have access to an app that enables them to reserve their own property at not cost to them.
+All of Shosty's client will have access to an app that enables them to reserve their own property at no cost to them.

 Is there a Tourism Fee for Holiday Homes in Dubai?
 How does it work?

-There are two different Holiday Homes Fees charged byt DTCM.
+There are two different Holiday Home Fees charged by DTCM.
 The first is an Annual Unit Permit Fee and the second is based on occupancy / property size.

 Annual DTCM Unit Permit Fees are as follows (paid annually):